Your CTO Shouldn't Be Your DevOps Team

 The DevOps AI Harness

-This is what makes the handoff work in real life.
+This is what makes the handoff actually work.

 ~/your-company/CLAUDE.md